AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 **Special Qualities:** Burrowing

 A hide like plate armor and great crushing mandibles are problematic.
 A stomach full of acid that can burn a hole through a stone wall makes them all the worse.
-They’d be bad enough if they were proper insect-sized, but these things have the gall to be as long as any given horse.
-It’s just not natural\!
+They'd be bad enough if they were proper insect-sized, but these things have the gall to be as long as any given horse.
+It's just not natural\!
 Good thing they tend to stick to one place?
-Easy for you to say—you don’t have an ankheg living under your corn field. *Instinct*: To undermine
+Easy for you to say—you don't have an ankheg living under your corn field. *Instinct*: To undermine

 - Undermine the ground
 - Burst from the earth